mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

     In order to be useful, patterns must present an abstraction of good practice at a meaningful level of granularity.
 Formulations that are too abstract will be impractical in real design use; those that are too specific will be difficult to re-use in new scenarios.[@dearden_pattern_2006, p.
 20]

-A similar interpretation is adopted by Eriksson and colleagues [-@eriksson_using_2019] using gameplay design patterns with young people which drew inspiration from research on  value of design patterns as a form of "intermediate-level concept" [@barendregt_intermediate-level_2018], a form of "representation of knowledge in-between  general theories and particular artefacts in terms of abstraction and  generalizability" [@eriksson_using_2019, p.15].
+A similar interpretation is adopted by a grouping of HCI researchers exploring the value of "intermediate-level concepts" [@barendregt_intermediate-level_2018; @hook_strong_2012], as a form of "representation of knowledge in-between general theories and particular artefacts in terms of abstraction and generalizability" [@eriksson_using_2019, p.15].
+Höök and Löwgren [@hook_strong_2012] illustrate this _midway_ concepts as heuristics or design patterns between concrete instances of products and more general theories e.g. constructivism [@stolterman_concept-driven_2010].

+The work of Eriksson et al. [-@eriksson_using_2019, p.15] using gameplay design patterns with young people draws inspiration from this research on value of design patterns.

 An alignment in this framing from the design research community with CHAT interpretation of the utility of a germ cell construct can be made in terms of the utility of the process and the process of divining a abstract enough germ cell to merit application in other instances.